gordicaleksa/pytorch-GAT/README.md

 * Save metrics into `runs/`, just run `tensorboard --logdir=runs` from your Anaconda to visualize it
 * Periodically write some training metadata to the console

-Same goes for training on PPI just run `python training_script_ppi.py`.
+Same goes for training on PPI, just run `python training_script_ppi.py`.
 PPI is much more GPU-hungry so if you don't have a strong GPU with at least 8 GBs you'll need to add the `--force_cpu` flag to train GAT on CPU.
 You can alternatively try reducing the batch size to 1 or making the model slimmer.